 One of the four elements of which reality is formed – together with Air, Water and Earth – in alchemy, the life-giving quality is emphasized in the sense that fire is present in a reaction, involving the modification of matter.

-A dynamic element and maximum purifying agent, it elevates everything to a greater degree of perfection, and for this reason, it is characterized by purity and excellence.
+A dynamic element and maximum purifying agent, it elevates everything to a greater degree of perfection, which is characterized by purity and excellence.
 But which are the main deities associated with fire?
 Let’s find out together!

-5 Poweful Deities That are Associated with Fire
+5 Inspiring Deities That are Associated with Fire

 Hephaestus: the most famous god of fire